 Double rooms from £307.28 (€350), including tax at 10 per cent.

-Rates include a buffet breakfast of home-made bread and pastries, cereal, fresh fruit, eggs, bacon, cheese, Nespresso coffee and Kusmi tea.
+Rates include a wholly organic buffet breakfast of homemade bread and pastries, cereal, fresh fruit, eggs, cheese, fresh coffee and Kusmi tea.

 If you fall in love with the hotel’s Dutch minimalism, nose around the design shop; treasures include Carolina Wilcke’s porcelain vases and Reinier Bosch’s fluid, steel candlesticks.
 Smith guests get 15 per cent off.

 The château stoppers its barrels from 12 November to 1 April.

 At the hotel